Heba-Ansari19/Tech-Solutions-Inc./README.md

     CASE
         WHEN status IS NULL
 			THEN 'Resolved'
-        WHEN status NOT IN ('Open','In Progress','Resolved')
+        WHEN status NOT IN ('Open', 'In Progress',' Resolved') THEN 'Resolved'
-			THEN 'Resolved'
         ELSE status
     END AS status,  -- NULL/invalid → 'Resolved'